China Tribunal

-The China Tribunal was a non-governmental tribunal to inquire into forced organ harvesting in China.
+The China Tribunal was a non-governmental "people's tribunal" to inquire into forced organ harvesting in China.
 It was headquartered in London.
 The chair of the China Tribunal was Sir Geoffrey Nice KC, who had also been lead prosecutor at the trial of Slobodan Milošević in the International Criminal Tribunal for the Former Yugoslavia.
 Its other members were Professor of Paediatric Cardiothoracic Surgery at University College London Martin Elliott, Malaysian lawyer Andrew Khoo, Iranian lawyer, Shadi Sadr, US lawyer Ragina Paulose, businessman Nick Vetch and historian Arthur Waldron.
 All members of the Tribunal provided their time pro bono publico.
 The Judgment states: "All members of the Tribunal, Counsel to the Tribunal, volunteer lawyers and the editor of this Judgment have worked entirely pro bono publico (for the public good) which for those unfamiliar with the term or practice means completely without financial return of any kind."

-The Tribunal was initiated by the International Coalition to End Transplant Abuse in China (ETAC).
+The Tribunal was initiated by the International Coalition to End Transplant Abuse in China (ETAC), which was co-founded by David Matas, a Canadian international human rights lawyer who investigated allegations of forced organ harvesting in China and subsequently reported evidence of its practice.

 Relationship with other groups and organizations

-The China Tribunal was initiated by the charity ETAC, of which "a minority of its committee members are Falun Gong practitioners".
+The China Tribunal was initiated by the ETAC, "a group of lawyers, academics, ethicists, doctors, researchers, and human rights advocates that is registered as a charity in Australia".

+The Tribunal notes that although "a minority of those working in and for ETAC are themselves Falun Gong practitioners", the organisation has campaigned to end forced organ harvesting throughout China and to protect the human rights of all prisoners of conscience who are at risk of having their organs forcibly extracted.

 The Tribunal states that it itself is independent from ETAC, "none of the members of the Tribunal, Counsel to the Tribunal, the editor or the volunteer lawyers working with Counsel to the Tribunal is a Falun Gong practitioner or has any special interest in Falun Gong."

 Events and history

-In 2016, ETAC asked Geoffrey Nice to write an opinion about the issues that the tribunal was later to consider; Nice advised that a body of several people would be better able to consider the facts and law, which eventually led to ETAC forming the China Tribunal.
+In 2016, ETAC asked Sir Geoffrey Nice KC to write an opinion about the issues that the tribunal was later to consider; Nice advised that a body of several people would be better able to consider the facts and law, which eventually led to ETAC initiating the formation of the China Tribunal.

+Aims and Mandate

+The China Tribunal Charter set out the mandate and aims of the Tribunal.

+The China Tribunal members were mandated to "consider the evidence regarding forced organ harvesting from prisoners of conscience in China and determine whether international crimes have been, and continue to be, committed."

+The method of work included to: "receive submissions on applicable standards and available remedies."
+Legal submissions on application of international law were received from Edward Fitzgerald KC and Datuk N. Sivanathan.

+Regarding transparency, the Tribunal Charter stipulates that "The Tribunal will be conducted with a commitment to transparency regarding the evidence it has examined and the sources it has consulted."

+The China Tribunal Charter also set out specific questions for the Tribunal to address: